Home » Budapest » Szechenyi Baths tickets

 Map of Szechenyi Baths

-Szechenyi Spa Baths is the biggest thermal spa in the whole of Europe with 18 various pools, sauna rooms, steam rooms, massage therapy rooms, etc.
+Szechenyi Spa Baths is the biggest thermal spa in Europe, with 18 pools, sauna rooms, steam rooms, massage therapy rooms, etc.

-On their first visit, most visitors feel lost, and that is why knowing the floor plan of Szechenyi Baths much in advance helps.
+On their first visit, most visitors feel lost, which is why knowing the floor plan of Szechenyi Baths much in advance helps.

 1. Entrance